-LOCALS SPECIAL: Queenslanders can save 40% by using code LOCAL40 at checkout.
+LOCALS SPECIAL: Cairns locals can save 30% by using code LOCAL30 at checkout.
 Proof of address may be required.
-Valid until 31 August 2020.
-From 1 September a 20% locals discount is available using code LOCAL at checkout.

 Experience the Great Barrier Reef on a day trip from Cairns.
 Whether you’re a snorkeller, first time diver or certified diver, you’ll spend a magical day aboard AquaQuest with Divers Den.